DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/serverless-starter-todo/README.md

 Properties that we want to add:

-- `AccessControl`: we want to be able to access the website from any browser (public read)
-- `WebsiteConfiguration`: we want to set the starting point to `index.html`
+- `WebsiteConfiguration`: we want to configure the bucket for website hosting, and set the home page to `index.html`

 ---